RooK-Computer/PHrawler/README.md

 ## Development

-- We use [Love2D](https://love2d.org/) as framework.
+- We use [Love2D](https://love2d.org/) as framework
-- Code is written in lua.
+- Code is written in lua
 - Assets are from [MuchoPixels](https://www.muchopixels.com)
 - Levels are made with [Tiled](https://www.mapeditor.org/)